JaimeCasanovaCodes/c-drtp-mnist/README.md

 ### MNIST Neural Network in C

 This project implements a neural network using Direct Random Target Projection (DRTP) in C for recognizing handwritten digits from the MNIST dataset.
 This is one of the first implementations of DRTP in C (or first from what I have seen online), offering potential performance advantages over higher-level language implementations.
 I'm doing this for educational purposes I do not have any type of research background.
 I am a undergraduate college student.
+I will be writing a paper and linking it here in the future explaining and showing how it was better than the original DRTP implemented in python.

 ## Direct Random Target Projection